How to Stop Falling for Fake News: 8 Simple Steps to Spotting Bogus Stories

 Fake news is everywhere.
 And it’s not just your new-to-the-internet tita who’s vulnerable fake news.
 No matter how media-savvy you may think you are, chances are you’ve probably unknowingly shared fake news and misinformation yourself.

-But we can take action to protect ourselves from misinformation.
+It may seem like an impossible fight, but we can take action to protect ourselves from misinformation.
 Fact-checking takes some work, but in this day and age, we need to be more vigilant about the information we’re spreading on social media.
 Here are some helpful guidelines on how to falling for fake news.

 Headlines don’t always tell the entire story.
 After all, there’s only so much information you can squeeze into a headline.
 The first step to figuring out if a story is real or not is actually reading it.
-That might seem obvious, but we all know that too many people don’t bother reading beyond the headline before clicking the share button or reacting.
+That might seem obvious, but we all know that far too many people don’t bother reading beyond the headline before clicking the share button or reacting.

 Check their company information.
 Where is the company located?
 Who’s on staff?
 What is the company’s mission?
 These are typical pieces of info that you’d typically find on a legitimate news source.
 If this is all missing, that’s a red flag.
 (This is also the best way to spot a satirical news site.)